Last Updated on by Admin LB

 - Payment of Mahr is mandatory even if marriage is not consummated.
 But in that case, Mahr is half of the amount fixed.

 - In a way, Mahr provides a check on the capricious exercise by the husband of his almost unlimited power of divorce.
 Even a middle-class man can fix the Mahr of eleven lakhs of Ashrafis (an Ashrafi would be 15-20 rupees).
 This sum of money would give serious cause for anxiety for a middle-class man for giving divorce.

 - Malaki Law, 3 Dirhams

 - Shariya Law, No fixed amount.

-The Mahr fixed by Prophet of Islam for his favourite daughter Fatima, wife of Ali was 500 Dirhams.
-A dirham (derived from the Greek) is the name of Silver coin of 2.97 grams in weight.
+The Mahr was fixed by the Prophet of Islam for his favourite daughter Fatima, wife of Ali was 500 Dirhams.
+A dirham (derived from the Greek) is the name of a Silver coin of 2.97 grams in weight.
 However, it would be a sad mistake to lay too great stress upon the monetary value of the Mahr amount.
 It is said that in the case of an extremely poor man, the Prophet requested him to teach the Quran to his wife.
 It is said in one Hedaya that the payment of Mahr is enjoined by the law merely as a token of respect for the woman.

 Types of Dower